ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch25.md

 generalization accuracy of our model on this population.

 The accuracy we measure on the test set estimates the true generalization accuracy.
-However, itâ€™s subject to random error due to the specific sample of test instances we happened to use.
+However, it's subject to random error due to the specific sample of test instances we happened to use.
 This is where the concept of a confidence interval comes in.
 A 95 percent confidence interval for the generalization accuracy gives us a range in which we